-I10 All RAB values are given in £000s unless otherwise stated.
+All RAB values are given in £000s unless otherwise stated.

-Section 3: Rolling forward the UKATS RAB to 31 December 2022
+Section 3: Rolling forward the UKATS RAB to 31 December 2022 Introduction

-- 111 This section describes how the starting value of the UKATS RAB for NR23 will be calculated. - First, it establishes the starting point for these calculations i.e. the value of the RAB at the end of the last full calendar year available to CAA at the time of its price control calculations which is 31 December 2020. - It then describes how the RAB will be updated for assumed changes in 2021 and 2022.
-It takes into consideration the net capital expenditure made in UKATS, any Pension Contribution Variances, the movements in working capital (e.g. debtors and creditors) and the allowances for depreciation which have been incorporated in the price control calculations. - In this way, the RAB is expected to reflect the value of cash-flow investment made in the assets of the company, net of amounts contributed by customers by way of depreciation allowances. - The price control provides for a return on the RAB.
+- This section describes how the starting value of the UKATS RAB for NR23 will be calculated. - First, it establishes the starting point for these calculations i.e. the value of the RAB at the end of the last full calendar year available to CAA at the time of its price control calculations which is 31 December 2020. - It then describes how the RAB will be updated for assumed changes in 2021 and 2022.
+It takes into consideration the net capital expenditure made in UKATS, any Pension Contribution Variances, the movements in working capital (e.g. debtors and creditors) and the RP3 TRS, the allowances for depreciation, the RPI-CPI wedge adjustment and the capitalised financing costs which have been incorporated in the price control calculations. - In this way, the RAB is expected to reflect the value of cash-flow investment made in the assets of the company, net of amounts contributed by customers by way of depreciation allowances. - The price control provides for a return on the RAB.
 Importantly, the value of the return allowed within the price control is based on assumptions for levels of net capital expenditure, and assumptions for the levels of cash pension contributions.
 CAA intends that variances against these assumptions, and their financing cost implications (consistent with the equivalent formulae existing before this modification), are taken into account by making suitable additions or deductions in the RAB calculations.